inex/birdseye/README.md

 The landing pages for the above also document the API calls available.

-You can see the IXP Manager integration for ~30 Bird damons at: https://www.inex.ie/ixp/lg
+You can see the IXP Manager integration for ~30 Bird daemons at: https://www.inex.ie/ixp/lg

 ## Complementary Projects